Blog Product ManagementFeature Parity in SaaS: What It Means and How to Avoid the Trap

 What's the feature parity trap?

-By constantly looking outward instead of acting on user feedback, you could lose touch with what your customers actually want, leading to dissatisfaction and churn. - Negative market perception
+- Forgetting customer needs Constantly looking outward instead of acting on user feedback is how you lose touch with what customers actually want.
+Dissatisfaction and churn follow.

 How to avoid the feature parity trap?